2 Weeks’ Notice: How To Handle an Employee Resignation

 Q5: How can I ensure a smooth transition when an employee gives a 2 weeks notice?

-A5: Begin by conducting an exit interview to understand their reasons for leaving.
+A5: Conduct an exit interview to understand their reasons for leaving.
 Then, work with the employee to document and hand over their responsibilities.
 Finally, communicate the departure to the team and outline the plan for covering their duties in the interim.

 Q6: What if the departing employee is in the middle of a critical project?